-What are they: the tests consist of experimentally determining one or more product characteristics.
+What they are: the tests consist of experimentally determining one or more product characteristics.
 Terms such as measurement, determination, analysis or even control may be used instead of "test" in different sectors.

 What is the reference standard for accreditation: the accreditation of testing laboratories is based on the UNE-IN ISO/IEC 17025 standard..

-What is it: the determination of instrument error through the measurement of a standard of a known value and its associated uncertainty.
+What it is: the determination of instrument error through the measurement of a standard of a known value and its associated uncertainty.

-What type of organizations perform it: independent laboratories that offer their calibration services to the market or internal laboratories that calibrate the instruments of a large manufacturing company, for example.
+What type of organisations perform it: independent laboratories that offer their calibration services to the market or internal laboratories that calibrate the instruments of a large manufacturing company, for example.

 What is the reference standard for accreditation: the accreditation of testing laboratories is based on the UNE-IN ISO/IEC 17025 standard.

-What are they: tests done on biological materials, usually for diagnostic purposes.
+What they are: tests done on biological materials, usually for diagnostic purposes.